itsVES4L/React-TodoApp/README.md

 ﻿# React-TodoApp

 This is a simple Todo List application built using React and ReduxToolkit.
-It allows you to add, remove, and mark todos as complete or incomplete.
+It allows you to add, remove, edit, and mark todos as complete or incomplete.
 The app also has light and dark modes and allows you to sort your todos by state (active or completed).

 # Live Preview
 You can view a live preview of the app here:<br/>